4 "Shazam" Comics to Read Before the Movie

 Captain Marvel, nowadays known simply as Shazam, is a character with 80 years of history.
 Created in 1939 by Bill Parker and Clarence Charles Beck, Captain Marvel was originally published in the pages of Whiz Comics, by Fawcett Comics (a company later acquired by DC Comics).

-Captain Marvel was a tremendous success, with sale numbers competing directly to Superman.
+Captain Marvel was a tremendous success, with sales numbers competing directly to Superman.
 In 1941, Republic Pictures premiered Adventures of Captain Marvel, a 12-chapter movie serial and the first-ever comic book adaptation.

-Now, as we wait for the highly anticipated movie SHAZAM!, let us review some of the character’s most relevant comics, those stories that inspired the filmmakers and opened the path to modern-day interpretations of the character.
+Now that Shazam! has been reimagined for the big screen, let us review some of the character’s most relevant comics, those stories that inspired the filmmakers and opened the path to modern-day interpretations of the character.

 Award-winning cartoonist Jeff Smith, creator of BONE, tells the story of Billy Batson, an orphan, homeless kid who finds himself transformed into the mighty Captain Marvel.
 Billy is a self-reliant boy living in a world where adults might as well be monsters.
 He has learned to depend only on himself and trust nobody.